 What are stem cell exosomes?

-suggesting their connection to various physiological functions and the onset of pathologies.
-In the medical field, they have already been linked to new diagnostic methods using bodily fluids, and
+suggesting their involvement in various physiological functions and disease development.
+In the medical field, they have already led to new diagnostic methods using bodily fluids, and

 there are high hopes for their future use in regenerative medicine.